Vatican trip report

-The world's smallest country, just a complex of grand buildings and gardens located as a walled enclave within the city of Rome, the capital of Italy.
+The Vatican/Holy See is the world's smallest country, just a complex of grand buildings and gardens located as a walled enclave within the city of Rome.
 But officially and politically the Vatican is regarded as an independent sovereign city state.
+It is one of the wealthiest states in the world due to a combination of historical, religious, and financial factors:

 Officially called "Citta del Vaticano", or sometimes "Holy See", it may be the tiniest "country" in the world, but it's a huge heavyweight in terms of history and tourism.
 Enormous power has emanated from this place for the best part of the last two millennia – which brought war and devastation to countless places around the world, in particular Europe and the Middle East while at the same time brought huge fortunes to the Vatican.
 Millions of visitors go there each year (tourists and "pilgrims") further boosting its coffers.